 For example, the traffic app Waze uses public APIs provided by municipalities and other partners about road closures, accidents, construction delays, and service vehicles.
 In turn, Waze makes cities easier to navigate, which pleases residents and attracts more visitors.

-Partner APIs are shared externally, but only among those who have a business relationship with the company providing the API.
+Partner APIs are shared externally, but only among those with a business relationship with the API company.
 Access is limited to authorized clients with official licenses, and thus security measures tend to be stronger with partner APIs than with public APIs.

 Some businesses favor partner APIs because they want (1) greater control over who can access their resources and (2) more say in how those resources are used.
 For example, Pinterest adopted a submission-based approach to providing access to new data services via its API, requiring partners to submit a request detailing how they would like to use the API before being granted access.